 Cycling in Sydney

-Get your bike into gear.
-From dedicated bike paths to mountain bike trails, cycling is great way to see Sydney.
+A network of integrated cycle paths connects parts of Sydney City.
 There is a cycleway across the Sydney Harbour Bridge, and paths along the coast and in parklands, including Centennial Parklands, Sydney Olympic Park and Western Sydney Parklands.

 Around tranquil Narrabeen Lagoon is an 8.4km off-road nature trail.
 More than 190 bird species call the large coastal lagoon and surrounding parkland and bushland home.
 Pockets of Cabbage Tree palms tower over the trail.
 There are four picnic areas, all with electric barbecues, tables and toilets.

 Ride the 7km Perimeter trail at Ku-ring-gai Chase National Park, or the shorter Centre trail that takes in scenic views, wildflowers and Aboriginal rock engravings.
 Further south in Garigal National Park is the Cascades Trail, a medium level trail that traverses Middle Harbour creek.